Which do you feel is true: God's predestination or our free will?

 Ted’s Response:

-It is impossible for the human mind to compehend, much less understand, the complex ways of God.
+It is impossible for the human mind to grasp sufficiently, much less to understand fully, the complex ways of God.
 For instance, it is difficult to grasp the simultaneous singular and multiple nature of God.
-We are three-dimensional beings bounded by time; God is an infinite Being unbounded by space or time.
-His thoughts and ways are infinitely higher than ours (Isaiah 55:8,9).
+We are three-dimensional beings bounded by space and time; God is an infinite Being unbounded by space or time.
+His thoughts and ways are incomprehensibly higher than ours (Isaiah 55:8,9).

 Likewise, it is not easy to fathom how our actions are a perfect balance of